I’m Julia. I’m a multidisciplinary thinker, educator, creative, and researcher.

 I’m interested in helping learners recognize their power, specifically in situations that may have been traditionally gatekept or have minimized the lived experience as factors in their learning.
 I especially seek to do this in academic settings where I can create environments that help increase the diversity and power of voices contributing to our scholarly conversations.

 I was formerly a professional performer, and hold a bachelor’s degree in musical theatre.
 I still sing (now just for fun), and also dabble in textile arts, ceramics, and digital design.

-I like to make art, cook vegan meals, spend time outside, and hang with good books and my cat.
+I also like to weight train, cook vegetarian meals, spend time outside, and hang with good books and my cat.